 GST treatment in grants

-The grants may be considered taxable and also may be subject to GST depending on your particular circumstances.
-Because individual situations are unique to each person/organisation, grantees are responsible for determining their own tax obligations.
-You may wish to seek tax advice in preparing a budget as part of a grant proposal.
+Borrin Foundation grants may be considered taxable and also may be subject to GST depending on your particular circumstances.
+Because individual situations are unique to each person or organisation, grantees are responsible for determining their own tax obligations.
+You may wish to seek tax advice in determining whether the budget should include GST or not.

 The Borrin Foundation does not become the owner of any intellectual property created through grant projects.
 However, we do ask grantees to make some form of the work freely and publicly available for the public good if appropriate.
 We encourage the use, where practicable, of Creative Commons Licenses.